broofa/joos/README.md

 ### joos.extendObject()

 joos.extendObject() allows you to extend object instances in much the same way you would extend a class.
-This allows you to easily leverage the powerful "mixin" pattern.
+This allows you to leverage the powerful "mixin" pattern.
+For example, to give a DOM widget "collapsable" behavior, you could do this:

+    // First, we define the Collapsable APID... var Collapsable = {
+      // Static constant.
+      $CONTENT\_CLASS: 'content',

+      initialize$: function() {
+        // Initialize the object being extended
+        // ('this' refers to the object)
+        this.addEventListener('click', this.handleClick);
+      },

+      destroy: function() {
+        this.removeEventListener('click', this.handleClick);
+      },

+      bind$handleClick: function() {
+        this.collapsed = !this.collapsed
+      },

+      bind$\_getContent: function() {
+        return this.getElementsByClassName(Collapsable.$CONTENT\_CLASS)[0];
+      }

+      // Add support for the 'collapsed' property get$collapsed: function() {
+        return this.\_getContent().style.display == 'none';
+      },
+      set$collapsed: function(v) {
+        this.\_getContent().style.display = v ? 'none' : '';
+      }
+    }

+    // Then, to apply Collapsable to an element, we do ... joos.extendObject(*someElement*, Collapsable);

+There are a couple things to note here.
+First, extendObject() ignores static$ members in your APID.
+Which is nice, because it allows you to include static members in your code.
+However - and this is something that may be addressed in a future version of joos - it requires that you reference them using the exact property name in the APID; e.g. "$CONTENT\_CLASS" as opposed to "CONTENT\_CLASS".

+Also, note that in methods, 'this' refers to the object being extended.
+And that it is bindable using bind$, which is just damn cool when setting up event handlers, like handleClick, above.